Lieutenant Colonel Luis F. Pinto Parra Air Base

-Lieutenant Colonel Luis Francisco Pinto Parra Air Base (Base Aérea Teniente Coronel Luis Francisco Pinto Parra) (ICAO: SKME) is a Colombian military base assigned to the Colombian Air Force (Fuerza Aérea Colombiana or FAC) Combat Air Command No. 4 (Comando Aéreo de Combate No. 4 or CACOM 4).
+Lieutenant Colonel Luis Francisco Pinto Parra Air Base (Base Aérea Teniente Coronel Luis Francisco Pinto Parra) (ICAO: SKME) is a Colombian military base assigned to the Colombian Aerospace Force (Fuerza Aeroespacial Colombiana or FAC) Combat Air Command No. 4 (Comando Aéreo de Combate No. 4 or CACOM 4).
 It is in Melgar, a municipality in the Department of Tolima in Colombia, and is named in honor of Lieutenant Colonel Luis Francisco Pinto Parra.

 Facilities

 The base is at an elevation of 1028 ft above mean sea level.
 It has two runways: 05/23, with an asphalt surface 3785 × 92 ft; and 04/22 with a concrete surface 1320 × 65 ft.